sanadsoman45/Cab_booking_Microservices/README.md

 🛣️ Ride Service

-Each service operates independently while communicating securely with others.

 👤 User Service

-The User Service manages everything related to a passenger using the platform.
+Manages everything related to passengers using the platform.

 Responsibilities

-Allows users to register securely

-Enables users to log in and start a session

-Allows users to log out safely
+User registration and secure authentication

+Session-based login and logout

-Provides access to user profile information
+Access to user profile details

-Allows users to view details of accepted rides
+Viewing accepted ride information

 Security & Protection

-User passwords are securely stored using hashing
+Passwords are stored securely using hashing

-A token-based session is created during login
+Token-based sessions are created on login

-Once a user logs out, the session token is blacklisted

-Blacklisted tokens cannot be reused, even if stolen
+Tokens are blacklisted on logout and cannot be reused

-Profile and ride-related information is protected, ensuring only authenticated users can access it
+Profile and ride data is accessible only to authenticated users

 Why This Matters

-This ensures:

-No unauthorized access to personal data
+Prevents unauthorized access to personal data

-Sessions are properly invalidated after logout
+Ensures sessions are properly invalidated

-Strong protection against token misuse
+Protects against token misuse

 🚗 Captain Service

-The Captain Service handles everything related to drivers on the platform.
+Handles all driver-related functionality.

 Responsibilities

-Allows captains to register and log in

-Enables captains to log out securely
+Captain registration and login

+Secure logout

-Provides access to captain profile details
+Access to captain profile details

-Allows captains to toggle their working availability
+Toggle working availability

-Notifies captains when a new ride becomes available
+Receive notifications for new ride requests

 Availability & Ride Notification

-Captains can control whether they are available to accept rides
+Captains control when they are available to accept rides

-When available, the system waits for new ride requests
+When available, the system listens for new ride requests

-Ride details are shown instantly if a booking occurs within a short time window
+Ride details are delivered instantly within a short time window

-If no ride appears, the request automatically expires
+Requests expire automatically if no ride is assigned

 Security & Protection

-All sensitive captain actions are protected
+All sensitive actions are protected

-Only authenticated captains can change availability or receive ride information
+Only authenticated captains can change availability or receive ride data

 Why This Matters

-This ensures:

-Only active captains receive ride requests
+Ensures only active captains receive ride requests

-No unauthorized access to ride data
+Prevents unauthorized access to ride information

-Real-time and controlled ride assignment flow
+Enables real-time and controlled ride assignment

 🛣️ Ride Service

-The Ride Service is responsible for managing the lifecycle of a ride.
+Responsible for managing the ride lifecycle.

 Responsibilities

-Allows users to create rides

-Allows captains to accept rides
+Ride creation by users

+Ride acceptance by captains

 Role-Based Protection

-Ride creation is restricted to users only

-Ride acceptance is restricted to captains only

-The system strictly prevents:

-Captains from creating rides

-Users from accepting rides
+Only users can create rides

+Only captains can accept rides

+Prevents role misuse and unauthorized actions

 Why This Matters

-This ensures:

-Clear separation of responsibilities
+Maintains clear separation of responsibilities

-No role confusion or misuse

-Strong enforcement of platform rules
+Enforces platform rules strictly

+Ensures system integrity

 🔐 Authentication & Safety Highlights

-Secure session handling using tokens
+Secure token-based session handling

 Tokens are invalidated on logout

 Protected actions require proper authentication

-Role-based access prevents unauthorized operations
+Strong role-based access control

 📌 Key Takeaways

-Clean separation of services
+Clear separation of services

-Secure authentication flow
+Secure authentication and session management

-Clear role-based access control
+Strict role-based access control

-Scalable and maintainable system design
+Scalable and maintainable architecture

-Focused on real-world cab aggregator behavior
+Designed around real-world cab aggregator behavior